-Las Vegas was a TV series running from 2003 to 2008 on NBC network (not to be confused with ‘Vegas’).
+Las Vegas was a TV series running from 2003 to 2008 on the NBC network (not to be confused with ‘Vegas’).
 Five seasons were released, however, the story was never completed and the fans were left with many cliff-hangers.

 Indeed, the story required additional seasons but the show was never finished.
 NBC canceled it before the fans could get answers to their questions.